 slight healed defects due to a mechanical cause such as hail damage, rubbing or damage from handling.

-Remark by Germany: In Codex STAN 213 for Persian limes, the last three indents are replaced by “slight skin defects not exceeding 1 cm2.

-The defects must not, in any case, affect the flesh. [part of Codex STAN 213]

 (iii) Class II

 This class includes limes that do not qualify for inclusion in the higher classes but satisfy the minimum requirements specified above.